 By the way, what does the "sou" in "kado" mean?

-Chairlifts (also known as lifts), gondolas, and ropeways are collectively called "aerial roads."
-What is the "rope" in aerial roads, something we don't often see in our daily lives?
+Chairlifts (so-called lifts), gondolas, and ropeways are collectively called "cableways."
+What does the "cable" in "cableway" mean, a term you don't often encounter in everyday life?
 It refers to a wire rope.

-If a "railway" is a means of transportation that runs on iron tracks, then an aerial road is a means of transportation that moves a carrier suspended from a "rope" suspended in the air.
-Incidentally, so-called cable cars are also pulled by a cable, but they are treated as railways because they run on rails.
+If a "railway" is a means of transportation that runs on iron tracks, then a cableway is a means of transportation that moves carriers suspended from a "cable" stretched through the air.
+Incidentally, what is commonly known as a cable car is pulled by a cable, but since it runs on tracks, it is treated as a railway.

 Japan's first passenger cableway was built in 1912 (Meiji 45) between the original Tsutenkaku Tower in Shinsekai, Osaka, and the amusement park opposite, Luna Park.
 However, it was a simple structure with just one open passenger car, similar to the rides at amusement parks, going back and forth